-Why talent development matters on the jobon 11 June 2020 for Clients
+Why talent development matters on the jobon 11 June 2020 for Companies

 As a CEO, business owner, team lead or hiring manager, talent development should be one of the cornerstones of your working philosophy.
 But what is the tangible return on investment of talent development, really?
 And why does it seem to be so tricky to get it right?